Python Editor related

 How do I add measurements to the Qubit?

-Lookout for the red square in the editor’s line number column.
-This red square represents the line that contain measure() functions.
-In order to add measurement to the statement, you need to simply right click on the line and select the desired measurements.
+Look out for the measure() line with blue background in the editor.
+This red square The blue background represents the line that contains measure() functions.
+In order to add measurement to the statement, you need to simply right-click on the line and select the desired measurements.

 Unable to find Bell basis measurement in the right click context menu